MicrosoftDocs/power-platform/power-platform/admin/wp-security-cds.md

 > This feature switch is stored in the **EnableOwnershipAcrossBusinessUnits** [environment database settings](environment-database-settings.md) and can also be set using the [OrgDBOrgSettings tool for Microsoft Dynamics CRM]( https://support.microsoft.com/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm).

-### Associate a business unit with Azure AD security group
+### Associate a business unit with an Azure AD security group

-You can use Azure AD security group to map your business unit for streamlining your user administration and role assignment.
+You can use an Azure AD security group to map your business unit for streamlining your user administration and role assignment.

-Create an AAD security group for each Business unit and assign the respective business unit security role to each group team.
+**Create an AAD security group for each Business unit and assign the respective business unit security role to each group team.**

 :::image type="content" source="media/business-unit-with-aad-sec-group2.png" alt-text="Create an Azure AD security group for each business unit.":::